DHS/rat/readme.md

 - Plugin hooks similar to Wordpress
 - Connect accounts to Facebook/Twitter
 - Signup using Facebook/Twitter
-- Option to post new objects to Facebook/Twitter
+- Option to post new item to Facebook/Twitter
 - Option in Settings to auto-post to Facebook/Twitter
 - Enhance friends functionality (friend requests with emails)
 - Find friends on Facebook/Twitter